swatantrasinha/learn-aws/chapter-03/README.md

 ### <ins>Root User</ins>
 - the email with which SignUp AWS
-- has full permission and cannot be reduced the permission(so better avoid using root user)
+- has full permission and cannot reduce the permission(so better avoid using root user)
 - should be avoided
 - enabled MFA